ClarityNLP/ClarityNLP/docs/developer_guide/algorithms/value_extraction.rst

    is part of a search term, not an independent value, so that candidate result is discarded.

-**3. (text mode only) Whenever two results overlap and one result is a terminating substring of the other, discard the substring as a separate match.**
+3. (text mode only) **Whenever two results overlap and one result is a terminating substring of the other, discard the candidate with the contained substring.**

    Example:
        | sentence:``no enteric gram negative rods found``